Alexander Fyfe

 Alexander Fyfe (1826 – 2 May 1903) was a Scottish-born settler of Victoria, Australia, who became a member of the Victorian Legislative Assembly, Victorian Legislative Council and the Queensland Legislative Assembly.

 Early life

-Fyfe was born in Scotland, the son of Jane Nicholson Bailliff.
+Fyfe was born in Scotland.
 Fyfe emigrated to Australia, arriving in Melbourne in January 1848 aboard the Stag and settled in Geelong.
+He married Jane Nicholson Bailliff in 1854.

 In Geelong, he was involved in the establishment of the: